Harshupadhyay2026/Summer_Assignment_25116CN340/README.md

-Day 10 has been uploaded successfully
+Day 11 has been uploaded successfully
-Least time taken to solve : To print star pyramid
-  Most time taken to solve :  To print reverse star pyramid
+Least time taken to solve : To find function to sum. two number Most time taken to solve :  To find function to check prime number